How to Become a Flight Paramedic: The Complete Career Track

 A mobile app lets you record what you hear during patient contact.
 This is invaluable for critical situations — perform the assessment, listen back when writing your report.

 As an EMT basic, you may not need the CORE for blood pressure or basic assessments.
 But for Paramedics, transport RNs, and hearing-impaired providers, this is a game-changer.
+For an in-depth analysis of its battery life, sound waveforms, and noise-cancelling performance, see our hands-on 3M Littmann CORE Digital Stethoscope Review.

 Pros